revolist/revogrid-docs/guide/vue3/index.md

 :::

-Revogrid provide special [Vue adapter](https://github.com/revolist/vue3-datagrid).
+RevoGrid provide special [Vue adapter](https://github.com/revolist/vue3-datagrid).
 Just import it to your project and it can be used as part of vue system.

 <!--@include: ./install.md-->